projectatomic/docker/man/docker-login.1.md

 SERVER

 # DESCRIPTION
 Log in to a Docker Registry located on the specified `SERVER`.
-You must specify a URL or a `hostname` for the `SERVER` value.
+You can specify a URL or a `hostname` for the `SERVER` value.
+If you do not specify a `SERVER`, the command uses the single value in the field 'registries' in the '[registries.search]' table in /etc/containers/registries.conf.
+If there are multiple or no registries specified in that table, Docker's public registry located at `https://registry-1.docker.io/` will be used.

 To get a username/password for Docker's public registry, create an account on Docker Hub.